Low

 Pollen levels in Boise are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Boise is expected to be lower, with low pollen conditions.
+Tomorrow's pollen forecast for Boise is expected to be about the same, with low pollen conditions.

-Grass pollen is the highest supported pollen type in Boise today.
-Grass pollen is low.
+Weed pollen is the highest supported pollen type in Boise today.
+Weed pollen is high.

 Boise's high-desert climate, situated in the Treasure Valley between the Boise Foothills and the Snake River Plain, produces a long and often intense allergy season shaped by dry air, irrigated agriculture, and temperature inversions that trap airborne particles.